What is an insurance rider on a homeowners, condo, or renters policy?

 Accidental loss coverage

-Many basic insurance policies won't protect you against loss by "mysterious disappearance."
+Some basic insurance policies won't protect you against accidental loss.
 That means if you accidentally lose your wedding ring at the gym, you may not be covered.
 However, with a rider, the ring may be covered even in this scenario.

-- Jewelry: Wedding and engagement rings, necklaces, watches, earrings, diamonds, and other precious stones are all items typically scheduled on a rider.
-You'll need to add a separate rider for each individual piece.
+• Jewelry: Wedding and engagement rings, necklaces, watches, earrings, diamonds, and other precious stones are all items typically scheduled on a rider.
+You'll likely need to add a separate rider for each individual piece.

-- Personal collections: From fine art to coins and stamps, regardless of their value, a rider safeguards your collections and memorabilia.
+• Personal collections: From fine art to coins and stamps, regardless of their value, a rider may safeguard your collections and memorabilia.

-- Specialty items: These include bicycles, cameras and projection equipment, musical instruments, firearms, and other notable possessions.
-Some exclusions may apply.
+• Specialty items: These include bicycles, cameras and projection equipment, musical instruments, firearms, and other notable possessions.
+Exclusions may apply.

 How much does it cost to add a policy rider?

-The price varies based on the item, appraised value, and the insurance company.
-In general, home insurance riders are affordable.
-Jewelry can typically be scheduled for about $1.50 to $2 per $100 in value (or 1.5% to 2%).
-If you own a piece valued at $5,000, expect to pay around $75 to $100 for the rider.
+A rider's price varies based on the scheduled item, its appraised value, and the insurance company.
+In general, homeowners insurance riders are affordable.
+Through Progressive Home, an affiliated Progressive carrier and part of our network of companies, currently jewelry can generally be scheduled for about $1.50 to $2 per $100 in value (or 1.5% to 2%).
+So, if you own a piece valued at $5,000, you can reasonably expect to pay around $75 to $100 for the rider.
 Learn more about insuring jewelry and engagement rings.

 Collectibles are typically less expensive to insure.
-For example, your insurance company might charge you 80 cents for every $100 in value (or 0.8%) to schedule a stamp collection.
-If your collection is worth $5,000, your rider will cost around $40.
+For example, suppose your insurance company charges you 80 cents for every $100 in value (or 0.8%) to schedule a stamp collection.
+If your collection is worth $5,000, your rider may cost around $40.
 Learn more about how to insure artwork and collectibles.

 How to add a rider to an insurance policy

-First, you need to determine the item(s) you want to cover.
-Start by taking a home inventory of your valuables from time to time, even if you think your property is well covered.
-You may be surprised to find valuable belongings that are not covered or may have a sublimit, but could be covered with a policy rider.
-If you don’t know the value of an item you'll need to get it appraised.
-Once you know the value, you'll need to notify your insurance company and start the process of adding the item to your policy.
+Determine the item(s) you want to cover by taking a home inventory of your valuables, even if you think your property is already well covered.
+You may be surprised to find valuable belongings that aren't covered or have a sublimit, and could be fully covered with a policy rider.
+If you don't know the value of an item, have it appraised.
+Your insurer may ask you for an appraisal, photos, or videos to document the item's condition.

 Pro tip:

-With Progressive Home, an affiliated Progressive carrier and part of our network of companies, certain items valued at $5,000 or more are an insurance rider example that may require an appraisal or bill of sale and a clear photo of the item.
-For items less than $5,000, you'll typically be asked to provide a detailed description of the item.
-Unaffiliated home insurance carriers in Progressive's network may have different requirements.
+With Progressive Home, an affiliated Progressive carrier and part of our network of companies, certain items valued at $5,000 or more may require an appraisal or bill of sale and a clear photo of the item.
+For items less than $5,000, you're typically asked to provide a detailed description of the item.
+Unaffiliated homeowners insurance carriers in Progressive's network may have different requirements.

 Quote homeowners insurance online or call for advice